sarahmarie1976/devspace-blog/README.md

 * For category color coding, edit the "Components/CategoryLabel.js" file

 ## Caching
 * Husky is used to run a cache script on git commit.
-Caching is used for the search api route/serverless functio
+Caching is used for the search api route/serverless function